🔤 What is a token?

 Long context: advantages and pitfalls

-✅ Advantages of large context:
+✅ Advantages of a large context:

-- Maintaining long conversations without memory loss
+- Maintain long conversations without memory loss

-- Providing many examples (few-shot learning)
+- Provide plenty of examples (few-shot learning)

 ⚠️ Pitfalls to avoid: